Mclevesluna/Analyzing-unpaid-labour/README.md

 ## Process

 Visualizations 1-5 were developed on tableau, while  5 and 6 were developed using P5 and D3 respectively.
-For visualization 5, xxxxxxxxx was used and for 6 P5 visualization commonly used to represent numbers, it was used it to represent the lenght/speed of womens day in terms of the number of hours they have free from unpaid labor.
+For visualization 5, GEOcode map to graph the data by country and for 6 P5 visualization commonly used to represent numbers, it was used it to represent the lenght/speed of womens day in terms of the number of hours they have free from unpaid labor.

 ### Tableau Dashboards
 ![Unpaid Labor Around the World](/images/TableauDashboards.png)